-Today’s Follow Friday is about WorldCat, a union catalog of libraries all over the world that report their collections using OCLC, the bibliographic network utility.
-WorldCat used to be available only to libraries who use OCLC, but they’ve opened up the database to everyone in the last few years.
+Today’s Follow Friday is about WorldCat, the world’s largest library catalog.
+It contains records from libraries all over the world that report their collections using OCLC, the bibliographic network utility.
+WorldCat used to be available only to libraries who used OCLC, but they’ve opened up the database to everyone in the last few years.

-When I first started out working as a professional librarian (roughly the same time the earth’s crust was cooling), reference works were only available in print.
+When I first started out working as a professional librarian (roughly the same time the earth’s crust was cooling), reference works were only available in print and catalogs were unique to each library.
 It seems a trifle unbelievable now, but renowned libraries made their 3×5 card catalogs available to specialty publishers, who in turn made a handsome living printing gigantic multi-volume sets of copies of those card catalogs.
 If your library wasn’t distinguished enough to warrant a published card catalog, you had to either go or call the library to see if they owned the book you wanted.

 The holy grail for many libraries, especially those in geographic consortia, was the union catalog, libraryspeak for a combined library catalog describing the collections of multiple libraries.
 Union catalogs were published in book format, like the ones mentioned above, and on microform.
 Begun in the 1950s, the granddaddy of print union catalogs is the National Union Catalog (NUC), a printed catalog of books held by the Library of Congress and other significant American and Canadian research libraries.
 The advent of networked electronic databases made the union catalog much easier to produce and deliver.

-And that brings us back to WorldCat with 1.5 billion records, making it the largest library catalog ever.
+And that brings us back to WorldCat with 2.6 million items and 404,000 records, making it the largest library catalog ever.

 As you can see, WorldCat helpfully orders the search results by location, providing a list of libraries that hold the title and how far they are from my home.
 (And don’t forget you can double-click on any image in my blog to get a separate, larger view of the image.)